How to Revive a Dying Bromeliad

 A dying bromeliad is usually because of low humidity, underwatering, temperatures lower than 50ºF, or too much sun, all of which turn the leaves brown with a dying appearance.
 Usually, the bromeliads flower turns brown and dies back after 6 months which also triggers the bromeliads leaves to turn brown and die back.

-Bromeliads are epiphytes which means they are specially adapted to growing on other trees.
-As a result, they do not like their roots in normal potting soil which causes the roots to rot and the leaves to turn brown.
+Bromeliads are epiphytes which are specially adapted to grow on other trees.
+As a result, they do not like their roots in normal potting soil, which causes the roots to rot and the leaves to turn brown.

-In their natural environment, bromeliads attain their moisture requirements for the humid tropical air which makes the leaves very susceptible to turning brown and dying indoors due to low humidity.
+In their natural environment, bromeliads attain their moisture requirements for the humid tropical air, making the leaves very susceptible to turning brown and dying indoors due to low humidity.

-To revive a dying bromeliad (Bromeliaceae) it is important to recreate the preferred conditions of its native environment with bright indirect light, high humidity consistent watering, and a temperature range of between 70ºF to 90ºF (21ºC to 32ºC) during the day and 50ºF to 65ºF (10ºC to 18ºC) at night.
+To revive a dying bromeliad (Bromeliaceae) I recreate the preferred conditions of its native environment with bright indirect light, high humidity, consistent watering, and a temperature range of between 70ºF to 90ºF (21ºC to 32ºC) during the day and 50ºF to 65ºF (10ºC to 18ºC) at night.

-Keep reading for how to save your dying bromeliad
+Keep reading for my step-by-step guide on how to save it…

-Bromeliad Flower Turning Brown and Dying (Bromeliads Die After Flowering)
+Why is My Bromeliad Flower Turning Brown and Dying?
+(Bromeliads Die After Flowering)

-• Symptoms.
-The flower turning brown and dying back.
+- Symptoms.
+The flower is turning brown and dying back.

-• Causes.
-Bromeliad flowers turn brown and die which causes triggers the bromeliad foliage to die back in the following weeks.
+- Causes.
+Bromeliad flowers turn brown and die, which triggers the bromeliad foliage to die back in the following weeks.

-Bromeliads can live several years in the right conditions (different species have different life spans with 2-5 years being common) but the plant does die back after flowering (flowering can last up to 6 months).
+Bromeliads can live several years in the right conditions (different species have different life spans, with 2-5 years being common), but the plant does die back after flowering (flowering can last up to 12 months).

-Once the bromeliad has flowered, it has completed its life cycle, and the flower and eventually, the entire bromeliads turn brown and die back.
+Once the bromeliad has flowered, it has completed its life cycle, and the flower and, eventually, all the bromeliads turn brown and die back.

 However, the good news is that bromeliads often produce offsets or ‘pups’ throughout their life that emerge from the main base of the plant, which can be used to grow a new plant that should eventually mature and produce another flower.